pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

         adds an Event Listener to the form

       captures search input
-      if search input is not blank
-        hides all child elements of $node passed, adding style="display:none;" attribute removes pagination links
+      if search input is not blank or is not empty hides all child elements of $node passed, adding style="display:none;" attribute removes pagination links
         iterates through $node child elements
             if any child elements contain text that include search input remove style="display:none;" attribute

-        todo: add pagination links for $node elements that are displayed
-        todo: implement a reset
+        adds new set of page links for search results

+        a new search, clears previous search results and clears search result page links

+        submitting blank, or empty, search resets to pagination of all child elements

 # FUNCTION DETIAL appendPageLinks():